 Bill Adair is an artist who purchased Wiley's pieces at a junk auction nearly 35 years after she died.
 This special episode of Consolation Prize is their story--how Wiley's work brought the humanity of devastated people to the fore, and how Bill's work has brought Wiley's work to the fore

 Irena Wiley, Around the Globe in 20 Years: An Artist At Large in the Diplomatic World (David McKay Co.
 Inc., 1962).

 Producers: Frankie Bjork and Abby Mullen

 Guest: William Adair

-Voice Actors: Cassidy Cash, Daniel Hutchinson, Kelly Therese Pollock
+Voice actors: Cassidy Cash, Daniel Hutchinson, and Kelly Therese Pollock

 Music: Andrew Cote